-Although the target organ (liver) and basic symptoms of hepatitis viruses are similar, they differ in their structure, mode of replication, mode of transmission, time course, and sequelae of the disease they cause
+• Although the target organ (liver) and basic symptoms of hepatitis viruses are similar, they differ in their structure, mode of replication, mode of transmission, time course, and sequelae of the disease they cause.

-Most cases of acute viral hepatitis in both children and adults are caused by one of the following agents:

-• A: Picornavirus: +ssRNA, Non enveloped.

-HAV, causes hepatitis A, previously named infectious hepatitis.

-• B: Hepadnavirus Ds DNA, enveloped.

-HBV, causes hepatitis B, known as serum hepatitis.

-• C: Flavivirus, +ssRNA genome, enveloped.

-HCV, common cause of post-transfusion hepatitis.

-• D: Deltaviruses, a Defective virus -ssRNA virus.

-HDV, always dependent on the co-infection with hepatitis B virus, as it's defective.

-• E: Hepevirus, +ssRNA non enveloped.

-HEV is an agent of enterically transmitted hepatitis, similar to the hepatitis A virus.
+Viral Hepatitis - Liver Function Test (LFT).

+- LFT: blood tests that assess enzyme and protein levels to help diagnose and monitor liver disease or damage. - In case of liver damage caused by hepatitis, the following serum enzymes levels increase: - ASpartate aminoTransferase (AST). - ALanine aminoTransferase (ALT). - Testing the pattern of the increase in these enzymes, allows the differentiation between different causes of hepatitis. - General rule: serum ALT/AST ratio more than 1 ((ALT/AST) >1) suggests viral hepatitis, reflecting cytoplasmic liver cell damage.

+Viral hepatitis types:

+- Most cases of acute viral hepatitis in both children and adults are caused by one of the following agents: - A: Picornavirus: +ssRNA, Non enveloped. - HAV, causes hepatitis A, previously named infectious hepatitis. - B: Hepadnavirus Ds DNA, Partial, has enzyme, enveloped. - HBV, causes hepatitis B, known as serum hepatitis. - C: Flavivirus, +ssRNA genome, enveloped. - HCV, common cause of post-transfusion hepatitis. - D: Deltaviruses, a Defective virus -ssRNA virus. - HDV, always dependent on the co-infection with hepatitis B virus, as it's defective. - E: Hepevirus, +ssRNA non enveloped. - HEV is an agent of enterically transmitted hepatitis, similar to the hepatitis A virus.

+Viral hepatitis types: